coreybutler/tappedout/README.md

 A simple "back to basics" JavaScript test runner for producing [TAP-formatted](https://testanything.org) results.

 It is built using ES module syntax, drawing _inspiration_ from the [tape](https://github.com/substack/tape) library.
 It shares several similarities, but should not be considered "the same".
+The API has several different methods.
+Furthermore, tappedout is runtime-agnostic.
+It will work in browsers, Node, Deno, and any other ECMAScript-compliant (ES5+) runtime.

 **This is for library authors...**

 There are many beautiful test runners.
 They often come at the price of requiring many dependencies, which may be fine for a single complex project.
-I primarily write libraries, meaning lots of smaller repos containing small bits of code.
-The black hole of `node_modules` was way too heavy when multipled across multiple projects, and I grew very frustrated with all the needless pre-processing/transpiling just to run tests.
-Translation: my patience was tapped out with one too many rollup/browserify processes.
+Library authors typically maintain multiple smaller repos containing smaller bits of code.
+The black hole of `node_modules` was way too heavy when multiplied across multiple projects.
+Since tappedout is written using ECMAScript standard modules, there is no need for pre-processing/transpiling just to run tests.

+The name came from frustration.
+My patience was tapped out with one too many rollup/browserify processes.

 ## Getting tappedout